Nonfiction Books for 9 Year Olds (4th Grade)

 Search for a Giant Squid: Pick Your Path by Amy Seto Forrester & Andy Chou Musser

-I love this choose your own adventure format and so will kids.
-Join an expedition on a dive to the deepest ocean depths to search for a giant squid.
+This is an informational fiction choose your own adventure book where readers join an expedition on a dive to the deepest ocean depths to search for a giant squid.
 Choose which pilot to be, the submersible you’ll use, and the dive site, and then start your adventure.
 What will you discover?
 What will you do with mechanical problems or bad weather?

 Did you know that gum has been around since the Neolithic era?
 Learn about the history of gum, the types of gum from different cultures, more recent gum iterations, and modern gum.
 The authors will hook readers with the writing and design, but readers will stay for the information.
 It’s fascinating!